 A Summary of Child Car Seat Laws in Alaska

-- A weight of over 20 pounds and age of between 1 and 4 is required for a child to use a forward-facing car seat.
+A weight of over 20 pounds AND an age of between 1 and 4 is required for a child to use a forward-facing car seat.

 Children between the ages of 1 to 4 and with a weight of over 20 pounds have to be secured with a child restraint device (forward-facing seat).
 The harness should be a 5 point and the child should use the seat until he or she exceeds the manufacturer’s height and weight limits.
 The device used should also adhere to the United States Department of Transportation standards.

 What are the Booster Seat Laws in Alaska?